dr-mushtaq/Chatbot-for-Healthcare/README.md

 - Pilot with multiple HAs in different clinics.

+**Phase 3:** Full Deployment (3+ months)

+- Expand deployment to broader healthcare settings.

+- Train HAs on chatbot and ERPNext usage.

+- Monitor system performance and patient outcomes.

+- Optimize for scalability and nationwide expansion.

 ## **Contribution Guidelines🤝**

 Students are encouraged to contribute by adding their projects, improving documentation, and sharing research insights.
 Contact Dr. Mushtaq at mushtaqmsit@gmail.com for collaboration.